cipher-haven/n-tester/README.md

 2. Run the script:

 `python n-tester.py`

-### Example Usage
+### Output

-# Example Usage
+# Example Output

-When you run the script, you should see an output similar to the following:
+When you run N-Tester, you should see an output similar to the following:

 ```plaintext
 _____   __              ________           _____